fisothemes/TwinCat-Dynamic-Collections/README.md

 * 👍 **FB_Deque** - (Pronounced as 'deck') Double-Ended Queue.
 A collection that supports the insertion and removal of items at the front and back.
 Its base is FB_List.
 Can store multiple types.
 Implements `I_Deque`.

+* 👍 **FB_Ordered_Hash_Set** -  A collection that maintains unique items while preserving their insertion order.
+Implemented using a hash table with closed addressing.
+Can store multiple types.
+Implements `I_Hash_Set`.

+* 👍 **FB_Ordered_Hash_Map** - A collection that maintains key-value pairs with unique keys while preserving their insertion order.
+Implemented using a hash table with closed addressing.
+Can store multiple types.
+Implements `I_Hash_Map`.

 ## Interface UML

 ![TwinCAT Collections Interface UML](./assets/images/TwinCAT%20Dynamic%20Collections%20Interface%20UML.jpg)